raspberrychris/cryptotravellers/content/blog/how-to-get-free-bitcoins-the-easiest-ways-to-earn-bitcoin.md

 [http://www.curve.app/join#N9A6AA3D](http://www.curve.app/join#N9A6AA3D "http://www.curve.app/join#N9A6AA3D")

-The Curve card is not technically a crypto card but it has a useful function alongside cryptocards as you can add all your cards into the one curve card.
+The [Curve card](http://www.curve.app/join#N9A6AA3D) is not technically a crypto card but it has a useful function alongside cryptocards as you can add all your cards into the one curve card.
+(With the exception of American Express).

-## Crypto.com Ruby Card + Curve Card
+## Staking Rewards: Crypto.com Ruby Card + Curve Card

-(Earn a combined 3% cashback by stacking the cards).
+> (Earn a combined 3% 'cashback' by stacking the cards).

 You can stack the Crypto.com Card and the Curve card to receive a combined 3% back on all your spend.
-The great thing about this is you don't have to do anything out of the ordinary to earn the crypto apart from applying for the cards.
+The great thing about this is you don't have to do anything out of the ordinary to earn the crypto apart from applying for the cards and remembering to use them.

 ## **Start Crypto Mining to Earn Bitcoin**

-There are lots of crypto mining programs available and we have a review of the Nicehash one here.
+There are lots of crypto mining programs available and we recommend [NiceHash](/nice-hash-review) as a good place to start with crypto mining.

 ## **Take Surveys to Earn Free Bitcoin**